-Community activity resources help a parent stay engaged in everyday life.
+Community activity resources help an older parent stay engaged in everyday life.

 From a distance, making sure an older parent does not become isolated, is difficult.
 They may experience many changes in abilities which can lead to decreased socialization and loss of community contacts.